vrcxz/haha-language/README.md

 It takes four arguments: `variable`, `operator`,`variable`,`variable`.
 Where the first two variables are used to get the numbers to calculate and the third one to store it (which in this case is variable `z`).

+In addition to arithmetic, I also added random number operation by using the `hhh` keyword, followed by the variable name you want to store it into.

 ---